Information for Prospective Graduate Students

 Educational courses in the Biomedical Sciences promote specialization in the following subjects.

-Medical Physics Course
+Medical Physicist Course

 In this course, we train medical physics professionals who will be able to expand the development of highly advanced medical technologies, such as heavy-ion radiotherapy, using high-energy carbon-ion beams and intensity-modulated radiation therapy (IMRT) using X-rays.
 The course is certified as a medical physics education course by the JBMP.